neshacascia/mini-projects/checkout-page/README.md

 **Tech used:** HTML & CSS

-Goal was to focus on using CSS Flexbox.
+My goal was to focus on building this layout with CSS Flexbox.